 Go raibh maith agat (go row ma a-gut) – Thank you

-According to UNESCO the Irish language is definitely endangered.
-So what does that mean for the future of my native language?
+So what is the future of my native language?
 Well if it comes to pass that Irish isn’t compulsory on the school curriculum anymore, who knows!
 Having said all that, there are many wonderful groups around the country promoting and keeping the Irish language alive.
 A language is an integral part of a country’s cultural identity.
 There’s a saying in Irish, ‘tíre gan teanga, tíre gan croí’ (cheer gone changa, cheer gone kree).
 In English that means, ‘a country without a language is a country without a heart’.
 What’s your favourite language?
 Is language really an important part of a country’s culture and identity?